teastainGit/ESP_NOWpeer2peer/README.md

  I was interested In ESP peer to peer with no client/server, no WiFi router login, not IoT (!!!)
 I ran across a tutorial for "esp_now" and with some difficulty and learning curve I got two M5Stack devices talking peer to peer, perfectly!
-I have created a dozen projects from the simple example below to a JoyC joystick controlling a RoverC and many other applications.
+I have created a dozen projects from the simple example above to a JoyC joystick controlling a RoverC and many other applications.
 I made a HVAC controller with wireless reading of duct temperature, transmitted to the Core Basic and in turn the Core transmitting the RC Servo angle for vent damper control...well, this Is how!